 A sample sealed container of the oil used, will be supplied by the competitor with unbroken seal, and then held by the organisers for the duration of the event in the event of fuel tests.
-It is a recommendation that Bio-degradable oil should be used to assist in the reduction of the environmental impact of the sport.
+Bio-degradable oil should be used to assist in the reduction of the environmental impact of the sport.
 No power enhancing oil is allowed.